-Need help with designing the overall structure of the response and recovery plans for your province?
-Then dip into the Resource Folder.
+Need help with designing the overall structure of the response and recovery plans for your district municipality?
+Then dip into the Resource Folder.17

-Once the CPT has finalised the design of the overall structure of the response and recovery plans for the province, then it is time to submit it to the provincial disaster risk management centre and the PDRMAF for approval.
-Once approval has been obtained, the process of identifying the planners who will be appointed to the technical task teams responsible for developing and maintaining the HSCPs can commence.
+Once the CPT has finalised the design of the overall structure of the response and recovery plans for the district municipality, then it is time to submit it to the municipal disaster risk management centre and the MDRMAF for approval.
+Once approval has been obtained, the process of identifying the planners who will be appointed to the technical task teams responsible for developing and maintaining the HSCPs and the FOPs can commence.

-&lt;sup>18 Resource Document 13 (RD 13): A guide to response and recovery planning.
+17 Resource Document 13 (RD 13): A guide to response and recovery planning.

-10. Action Step 7: Identifying the planners for the development of HSCPs for a Level 5 response to a provincial disaster
+10. Action Step 7: Identifying the planners for the development of HSCPs and FOPs for a Level 3 and Level 4 response to a local disaster

-We have already identified the CPT as the technical task team that will be responsible for the development of the AHCP (and its operational annexes) for the province in Action Step 3, so in this step we will confine ourselves to identifying the planners who will be responsible for developing the HSCPs for a Level 5 response.
+We have already identified the CPT as the technical task team that will be responsible for the development of the AHCP (and its operational annexes) for the district municipality in Action Step 3, so in this step we will confine ourselves to identifying the planners who will be responsible for developing the HSCPs and the FOPs for a Level 3 and Level 4 response.

-The best place to tackle the task of identifying the planners for the province is at the PDRMAF meeting, because all of the relevant agencies are, or should be, represented on the forum.
-When you do this, remember too that disasters do not recognise boundaries and so, when it comes to identifying the planners that will be developing plans that are likely to involve cross-boundary risks, the representatives of the neighbouring provinces as well as neighbouring authorities and/or countries must also be involved in the planning process.
-It is a good idea to convene a meeting of the PDRMAF to conduct this exercise as soon as possible after the overall structure of the response and recovery plans has been approved, because it gives purpose and focus to the activities of the forum and introduces a change in mindset right from the outset.
+The best place to tackle the task of identifying the planners for the district municipality's HSCPs and FOPs is at the MDRMAF meeting, because all of the relevant agencies are, or should be, represented on the forum.
+When you do this, remember too that disasters do not recognise boundaries and so, when it comes to identifying the planners that will be developing plans that are likely to involve cross-boundary risks, the representatives of the local municipalities and of neighbouring authorities and/or countries must also be involved in the planning process.
+It is a good idea to convene a meeting of the MDRMAF to conduct this exercise as soon as possible after the overall structure of the response and recovery plans has been approved, because it gives purpose and focus to the activities of the forum and introduces a change in mindset right from the outset.

-The methodology that you use to identify the planners is a crucial part of the planning process, as this is the first step towards establishing arrangements that will ensure that the response and recovery plans for your province are integrated and coordinated.
+The methodology that you use to identify the planners is a crucial part of the planning process, as this is the first step towards establishing arrangements that will ensure that the response and recovery plans for your district municipality are integrated and coordinated.
 The way to achieve this is to apply the principle of participative planning by adopting a multidisciplinary approach to the planning process.
 In this step we will be applying these principles as we guide you through the process of identifying the planners.

 Need help with understanding the concept of participative planning in a multidisciplinary approach?
-Then dip into the Resource Folder.
+Then dip into the Resource Folder.18

-Essentially the process of identifying the planners involves conducting a survey among the members of the PDRMAF to establish which agencies have responsibilities for, or can contribute or add value to, a particular HSCP that was identified as a requirement by the CPT in Action Step 6.
+Essentially the process of identifying the planners involves conducting a survey among the members of the MDRMAF to establish which agencies have responsibilities for, or can contribute or add value to, a particular HSCP or FOP that was identified as a requirement by the CPT in Action Step 6.